 What to Eat in Vang Vieng

 Eating is seriously easy in Vang Vieng.
-There are roadside stalls open at all hours providing pancakes, eggs, sandwiches.
+There are roadside stalls open at all hours providing pancakes, eggs, and sandwiches.
 There’s pizza.
 Burgers.

 You will find some Laos food, but not very often good stuff.
-You’ll also find a lot of catering to the Korean tourist.
+You’ll also find a lot of catering to Korean tourists.
 Vang Vieng is a big spot for Koreans.
 (I do believe they can outdrink the Irish… and that’s saying something!).
 Laos is a big destination for Koreans.
-And there are groups of them tubing, hanging out in the restaurants that have Korean menus, drinking along with the westerners.
+And there are groups of them tubing, hanging out in the restaurants that have Korean menus, and drinking along with the westerners.
 The Koreans we found during our time in Korea are THE drinkers of Asia.
 And like their hiking, they’re pretty damned good at it.